jacobrigal/learning-journal/learning_markdown.md

 <br>
 `- [ ] Watch the Brak show.`

 Learning Markdown is as simple as following cookbook instructions.
-In this case the main recipes are found here: [This is the payload](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+In this case the main recipes are found here: [This is the recipe](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ## Security alert: You should only click a trusted link.
 But it's ok, you can trust me...Which is what they all say!

 FYI that line above actually started like this in Markdown:

-`## `
+`## Security alert:...`

-Don't forget to put a space after the hash.
+Don't forget to put a space after the hashes.
 This is the case with most Markdown signs that do things.
 Otherwise they won't work.
 Not so with brackets, parentheses, or those backwards apostrophes we call tick marks,  though!

 `Tick marks before and behind your text actually make text appear just like these words do in this funny typewriter font.
 It's called inline.
 You may want to use it for examples or for computer code itself.`